Abasa Aremeyaw

-Abasa Aremeyaw (born 15 August 2003) is a Ghanaian professional footballer.
+Abasa Aremeyaw (born 15 August 2003) is a Ghanaian professional footballer who currently plays for Saudi club Al-Tuhami.
 His primary position is centre-back, and with his height, he has an impact in set pieces in addition to possessing speed and agility.

 Club career

 Early years

 Aremeyaw began his youth career with Žilina Africa, a Ghana-based affiliate club of Žilina of the Slovak Fortuna Liga.

 Žilina

 Aremeyaw joined Žilina in September 2021, initially playing for the club's under-18 and under-19 youth teams.
 Shortly thereafter, he was promoted to Žilina B, which was playing in the Slovak second division, the 2. liga.
 Aremeyaw made his debut for Žilina B on 18 September 2021 in a 1–0 victory over Humenné.
 He played 7 games that season for Žilina's reserve side.

 On 30 November 2021, Aremeyaw made his Fortuna Liga debut for Žilina as a substitute in a 2–2 draw against Senica.

 Aremeyaw also made six appearances for Žilina's under-19 team that competed in the UEFA Youth League in the 2021–22 edition of the tournament.
 He played every minute of each match, playing a role in helping the team reach the round of 16, falling to eventual finalists Red Bull Salzburg in a penalty shoot-out.